pcla-code/RPPL-Insights/README.md

 **What the usermap does (in plain terms):**
-It tells the Visualizer: *“When this person logs in, which org dataset(s) are they allowed to see?”*
+It tells the Visualizer: *“When this person logs in, which org dataset(s) are they allowed to see?”* note that the data inside orgdata folder have prefixes i.e. **org1**_teachersurvey.csv this is essentially the org that you allow a user to see when you add `Neithan,org5,v9D2Q` <- This one for instance means user Neithan will be shown the orgdata for org5 in his charts.

 **Do / Don’t**
 - ✅ Do: keep names exactly as used for login.